Mad Dog Diogenes – Ancient Greek Cynic Philosopher

 Today’s labels for Diogenes would most likely include; fanatic, extremist, bigot, activist, anarchist and yes, lunatic!

-Diogenes, born into an affluent family (his father, Tresius, a rich money-lender, owned the local mint), was exiled from Sinope for debasement of currency (Issuing coins of a certain face value but with less metal content than previous issues).
+Diogenes was born in Sinope into an affluent family (his father, Tresius, a rich money-lender, owned the local mint), was exiled from Sinope for debasement of currency (Issuing coins of a certain face value but with less metal content than previous issues).

 After being thrown out of Sinope, Diogenes made his way to Greece, with his man-servant, Manes, who, on arrival, promptly deserted him.